 At the age of thirty, they were allowed to live with their families but they continued to train until the age of sixty at which time they retired from military service.

 Girls and women were given freedoms in Sparta

 Girls were also taken from their homes at seven and sent to school.
 There, they learned wrestling, gymnastics, and fighting.

 Spartans believed that strong mothers produced strong children, so women were allowed to exercise and were even given the same portions of food as their male counterparts, something unheard of in Athens.

-Women in Sparta also had to pass the citizenship tests at at around eighteen to twenty years old.
+Women in Sparta also had to pass the citizenship tests at around eighteen to twenty years old.
 If they did so successfully, they were assigned a husband.

 To prepare for the wedding night, their hair was cut short, and they were dressed in male clothing.

 After spending their wedding night together, the Spartan man then returned to his all-male barracks, where he often had lovers.
 Men and women did not live together but met occasionally for procreation.

 Since they were living alone most of the time, Spartan women enjoyed much greater freedom and independence than women in other Greek city-states.

 They were allowed to walk around in the city and transact their own affairs.